Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Related Work

+\textbf{Domain generalization} addresses the challenge of fault diagnostics under unforeseen domain shifts (contrary to one explicit shift between two domains).
+Different techniques have been proposed in the context of fault diagnostics \cite{zhou2022towards, zhao2022domain, li2021causal}, including an approach for the \textit{OpenSet} setting \cite{zhao2022adaptive}.
+However, these methods generally require access to multiple source domains, mainly with shared labeled spaces in the source domains.
+This is often not given in industrial applications and therefore, domain generalization approaches are not applicable to the challenges addressed in this research.

-\textbf{Controlled Synthetic Data Generation} has raised a lot of attention in recent years \cite{gui2021review, toshpulatov2021generative}.
-In the field of DA, conditional generative models have been employed for domain mapping i.e.\ to translate a source input image to an image that closely resembles the target distribution \cite{bousmalis2016domain, wilson2020survey}.
-However, those approaches also require a \textit{ClosedSet} DA setting since the target domain typically inherits the label from the source domain \cite{bousmalis2016domain}.
-In the context of PHM applications, generative models have mainly been employed to balance imbalanced datasets \cite{mao2019imbalanced, zhang2020machinery}.
-This required to control the generation process to generate data representing desired exclusive classes i.e.\ data representing distinct classes.
-To achieve that, e.g.\ conditional GANs have been employed \cite{mirza2014conditional, luo2021case}.
-However, those approaches are solely suited to generate data from known classes and are not suited to generate data from previously unseen classes in a specific domain.
-The latter is in the focus of our research.
+\textbf{Controlled Synthetic Data Generation} has raised a lot of attention in recent years \cite{gui2021review}, especially in the field of computer vision.
+Generative models have also been applied for DA.
+In particular, conditional generative models have been employed for domain mapping i.e.\ to translate a source input image to an image that closely resembles the target distribution \cite{ wilson2020survey}.
+However, existing approaches require a \textit{ClosedSet} DA setting since the target domain typically inherits the labels from the source domain \cite{bousmalis2016domain}.

-Apart from controlling the generation of exclusive classes, controlling the generation of non-exclusive features has also been studied in recent years \cite{wang2020survey, shoshan2021gan}.
-Approache that aim to control certain features in a dataset were often based on \textbf{disentenglement} \cite{deng2020disentangled, shu2017neural}.
-Disentenglement, in general, aims to learn a feature representation with auto-encoder-like architectures \cite{higgins2016beta, burgess2018understanding, chen2018isolating, kim2018disentangling} such that separate factors of variation within the data are discovered.
-The entire research field builds on the hypothesis that real-world data is generated by a few independent explanatory factors of variation \cite{locatello2019challenging}.
-Those disentangled feature representations allow to generate data samples in controlled ways with desired characteristics.
-This has been successfully explored, for example, in the context of text and image generation \cite{hu2017toward, deng2020disentangled}, where non-exclusive features within the dataset (e.g.\ face pose, lighting, etc.\ \cite{deng2020disentangled}) have been controlled.
-However, none of the current publications aimed to generate novel classes in a new domain.

-In this work, we aim to enable the controlled generation of novel exclusive classes in the target domain.
-Therefore, contrary to other generative approaches, we do not only control the class being generated but also the specific domain.
-Further, the data generation is unsupervised since the respective target fault was not observed before in the specific domain.
-This enables to generate data that can substitute for missing data in a domain and therefore, to complement label spaces for DA tasks.
-Hence, is enables domain adaptation in multiple DA scenarios where the label space is initially not congruent.